 Microbial testing is the process of testing for the presence of microorganisms in a particular substance, like food, water, or soil.
 It’s a way to make sure that the things we eat, drink, and come into contact with are safe and free from harmful microorganisms.
 Microbial testing is used in a variety of different industries, like the food and beverage industry, the water treatment industry, and the pharmaceutical industry.

-So, how does microbial testing actually work?
+So, how does microbial testing work?
 Well, there are a few different methods that can be used.

 Methods in Microbial Testing